 In eastern China, there is a positive correlation between monthly precipitation and monthly number of precipitation days.
 The number of precipitation days for each month can be determined through the statistics of daily weather descriptions, so it is possible to estimate the precipitation based on the correlation.
 In this way, the precipitation of each month in 1309 in Zhenjiang is reconstructed.
-However, in February, the author was out of Zhenjiang for more than a third of a month; in July, the author mainly stayed in Xinghua instead of Zhenjiang; in December, there were only two days' records.
-In order to reduce uncertainty, the three months were not included in the analysis.
-Let P= monthly precipitation.
-It is worth noting that Guo frequently took
+However, in February, the author was out of Zhenjiang for more than a third of a month; in July, the author mainly stayed in Xinghua instead of Zhenjiang; in December, there were only 2d of records.
+In order to reduce uncertainty, these 3 months were not included in the analysis.
+Let P be monthly precipitation.
+It is worth noting that Guo frequently took excursions and rarely stayed an entire month in Zhenjiang and thus missed some precipitation events.
+For comparison purposes, assuming that precipitation days are evenly distributed within a month, the proportion of precipitation days (R) is defined as follows.
+For the instrument-measurement period, R is the number of precipitation days in Zhenjiang divided by the total number of days of the month.
+For 1309, R is the number of precipitation days in Zhenjiang recorded in Yunshan Diary divided by total number of days when Guo stayed in Zhenjiang in that month.